What is Vacuum Brewing?

 Brewing Steps

-Step 1: Insert the siphon tube into the lower chamber opening and secure the filter assembly in the upper chamber for an airtight seal.
+Step 1: Assembly - Insert the siphon tube into the lower chamber opening and secure the filter assembly in the upper chamber.
+Make sure everything seals properly for an airtight fit.

-Step 3: Place your heat source beneath the lower chamber.
-Light alcohol/butane burners carefully or connect electric heaters properly.
+Step 3: Start Heating - Place your heat source beneath the lower chamber.
+Light alcohol or butane burners carefully, or plug in and turn on electric heaters according to manufacturer instructions.

-Step 4: Once the water produces steam, attach the upper chamber to create an airtight seal.
+Step 4: Attach Upper Chamber - Once the water produces steam, carefully attach the upper chamber to create an airtight seal.
+You'll hear a slight hiss as pressure equalizes.

-Step 5: Add coarse coffee grounds to the upper chamber.
-As water heats, it rises through the tube and mixes with the grounds.
+Step 5: Add Coffee - Add medium-coarse coffee grounds to the upper chamber.
+As water continues heating, it rises through the tube and mixes with the grounds, creating a rolling boil.

-Step 7: Remove heat once brewing is complete.
-The cooling creates vacuum pressure that draws coffee back down.
+Step 7: Remove Heat - After 1-2 minutes of brewing, remove the heat source.
+The cooling creates vacuum pressure that draws the brewed coffee back down through the filter.

-Step 8: Detach the upper chamber and pour from the lower chamber.
+Step 8: Serve - Carefully detach the upper chamber (it will be hot) and pour the filtered coffee from the lower chamber.
+The result is exceptionally clean coffee with remarkable clarity.

 ▶ How is vacuum coffee different from regular drip coffee?